What is Bastille Day?

 According to the national myth, France was mired in fear and anger against the nobility and clergy, who abused their power and kept the deceptive and tyrannical King Louis XVI in power.
 It was a society based on class and power, leaving a majority of people left in poor economic and social conditions.

-Revolutionary fervor had been brewing long before the storming of the Bastille.
+Revolutionary fervour had been brewing long before the storming of the Bastille.
 France’s poor economic state and corrupt tax system lay heavy burdens upon the lower and middle class, while exempting the nobility and clergy.
-Social conditions were declining, thanks (very ironically) to King Louis having taken on massive debt to defeat Britain by – oh dear! – financing the American Revolution.
+Social conditions were declining, thanks to King Louis having taken on massive debt to defeat Britain by financing the American Revolution.

-The Bastille, an 18th Century prison and fortress, represented the stronghold of royal authority in Paris and oppression of the Third Estate, made up of commoners and bourgeoisie.
-On the 14th of July, a crowd of commoners broke into the Bastille leading a violent standoff between royalists and the people.
+The Bastille, an 18th century prison and fortress, represented the stronghold of royal authority in Paris and oppression of the Third Estate, made up of commoners and bourgeoisie.
+On 14 July, a crowd of commoners broke into the Bastille leading a violent standoff between royalists and the people.

 Ironically, they only managed to free a handful of criminals, and the missed out on freeing the notorious Marquis De Sade (who gave us the English word for ‘sadism’).
 De Sade had been imprisoned in the Bastille until a few days before, when he was transferred to an insane asylum.